PCI-DSS Compliance Checklist [Definition + 13 Steps]

 There are two issues here:

-- using a company as an outside resource to manage your PCI DSS compliance.
+- using a company as an outside resource to manage your PCI compliance.

-Is Network Segmentation Advisable for PCI DSS Compliance?
+3. Is Network Segmentation Advisable for PCI-DSS Compliance?

 Network segmentation is not part of the standards and it is not necessarily required to be PCI DSS compliant.
 However, as network segmentation could isolate the CDE from any other part of your IT infrastructure, it is an excellent way to reduce the overall scope as well as reducing cost, risk and the associated difficulties with implementing the standards.